daadu/django-admintool-command/README.rst

     git push -u origin feature_branch
     # Send us a pull request for your feature branch

 In order to run the tests, simply execute ``tox``.
-This will install two new environments (for Django 1.8 and Django 1.9) and run the tests against both environments.
+This will install four new environments (for Django 1.11, 2.0, 2.1 and 2.2) and run the tests against all environments.